ciiiii/kube-cd/helm/ingress-nginx/README.md

 `defaultBackend.serviceAccount.name` | The name of the backend service account to use.
 If not set and `create` is `true`, a name is generated using the fullname template.
 Only useful if you need a pod security policy to run the backend. | ``
-`imagePullSecrets` | name of Secret resource containing private registry credentials | `nil` `rbac.create` | if `true`, create & use RBAC resources | `true` `rbac.scope` | if `true`, do not create & use clusterrole and -binding.
-Set to `true` in combination with `controller.scope.enabled=true` to disable load-balancer status updates and scope the ingress entirely. | `false`
-`podSecurityPolicy.enabled` | if `true`, create & use Pod Security Policy resources | `false`
-`serviceAccount.create` | if `true`, create a service account for the controller | `true` `serviceAccount.name` | The name of the controller service account to use.
+`imagePullSecrets` | name of Secret resource containing private registry credentials | `nil` `rbac.create` | if `true`, create & use RBAC resources | `true` `podSecurityPolicy.enabled` | if `true`, create & use Pod Security Policy resources | `false` `serviceAccount.create` | if `true`, create a service account for the controller | `true` `serviceAccount.name` | The name of the controller service account to use.
 If not set and `create` is `true`, a name is generated using the fullname template. | ``